Preparing for the Interview

 - The University of Leicester has an extensive list of academic interview questions.

-- Mary Corbin Sies offers a list of questions and some pertinent advice from the University of Maryland and the University of Virginia.
+- Mary Corbin Sies offers a list of questions from the University of Maryland and the University of Virginia.

 - While most interview questions will focus on issues of teaching, research and service, Mark Wasicsko explores questions that expose a candidate’s attitude in “The Fourth Factor for Hiring” ( The Chronicle of Higher Education).